-- musings by our President, Darren Alexander - As people who are involved with art on both a personal and professional level, we often encounter three reactions to original works of art;
+- musings by our Team - As people who are involved with art on both a personal and professional level, we often encounter three reactions to original works of art;

 Disbelief: 'Why is that "art"?'
 Defense: 'My kid could do that!'
 Defeat: 'I just don't get it.'

 Notions of culture such as art, music, and literature are introduced to a small segment of the population through formal education, family upbringing, and life experience.
 However, unlike other disciplines such as physics or chemistry, we've been conditioned to believe that exposure to culture will enrich our lives and in turn, a lack thereof will leave us unfulfilled and mired in ignorance.

 Art is disseminated to the public at a rate unlike any other discipline through galleries, public commissions, festivals, and the media.
 The purveyors who deliver art to the masses look for appreciation and understanding in return for their contribution to 'cultural awareness'.
 Few individuals, however, are armed with the basic tools necessary to begin deciphering the movements and changes of art beyond an aesthetic appreciation - therein lies the frustration.

 The acceptance and acknowledgement of art is most often hampered by the 'get it' factor.
 Art is not aloof, in fact, its beauty lies in unbounded accessibility.
 Unlike the sciences, art allows itself to be evaluated through a combination of intellect, emotion, and sensory response rather that fact or theory.
 The obsessive expectation for 'meaning' in works of art has created the perception of cultural disparity - the 'haves' and the 'have nots'